mipot101/GNM-Implementations/README.md

 ## Replicating experiments

-To replicate the experiments it is necessary to copy those in the root folder of this repo.
+To replicate an experiment it is necessary that the notebook and the GNM_Toolbox are in the same directory.
+Therefore you can either copy the experiment in the root folder or place a duplicate of the GNM_Toolbox in the directory of the notebook.